artifex404/zend-php-5.3-certification/README.md

 zend-php-5.3-certification
 ==========================

-My examples to prepare yourself for Zend PHP 5.3 Certification
+Examples to prepare myself for Zend PHP 5.3 Certification